-Brian Morrison focuses on prosecuting complex consumer and corporate fraud cases on behalf of public-sector entities and institutional investors.
-In that capacity, he is deeply involved in investigating potential claims brought by state and local governments against large companies in the opioid supply chain in an effort to recover much-needed funds to help fight the widespread epidemic.
-Brian also represents consumers in nationwide class actions, and is involved in the multidistrict litigation, a class action concerning defective airbags in nearly 70 million vehicles.
+Brian Morrison focuses on prosecuting complex antitrust class actions on behalf of public entities and businesses.
+As part of his practice, he is deeply involved in investigating potential claims brought by state and local governments against large companies in the opioid supply chain in an effort to recover much-needed funds to help fight the widespread epidemic.
+Brian also represents consumers in nationwide class actions, and is involved in the Takata multidistrict litigation, a class action concerning defective airbags in nearly 70 million vehicles.

 Prior to joining Labaton Sucharow, Brian concentrated on complex federal court litigation at Drinker Biddle & Reath LLP and at Day Pitney LLP, where he represented large pharmaceutical and medical device companies in mass tort litigation and class actions.
 Brian developed a strong working knowledge of consumer and product liability laws across a variety of jurisdictions, and he is well versed in handling class certification issues and the creation and administration of multidistrict litigation.
 He also served as a judicial law clerk for the Honorable Jaynee LaVecchia of the Supreme Court of New Jersey, where he recommend whether the Court should grant petitions for certification on important issues of civil and criminal law.